Esri/react-redux-js4/README.md

 * **arcgis-authentication** to handle Portal login
 * **arcgis-sceneview** to show a SceneView with a WebScene

+It currently supports Web Scenes with one Scene Layer.

 # Tests

 This example includes [Jest](http://facebook.github.io/jest/) tests for: